jrhicks/jrhicks.github.source/pages/replicate_architecture_ideas_for_react_flux_apps/index.md

 * A Home Brewed [Offline Partitions Store](/client_side_routing_notes/index.html#md-offline-partitions-store)

-In this article I recap these patterns quickly, introduce a new pattern called Full Stack Flux, and I refine the design of a newly proposed pattern that draws on qualities of each of these, but favors High Availability with Eventual Consistency.
+In this article I recap these patterns quickly and introduce how an offline flux pattern and example project that draws on qualities of each of these.

 #Content Stores Pattern#